 A study of current educational equipment and techniques to enable students to design materials for presentation in their ministries.
-3 bours.
+3 hours.

-DE7355 Trends and Issues in Family Ministries
+DE7355 Trends and Issues in Family Ministries The EML Department

 A seminar on advanced issues in church educational programming in which students analyze past achievement, assess program strengths and weaknesses, and prescribe effective ministries for the twenty-first century.
 3 hours.